-A few parameters must be known in order to start the design process.
+This guide illustrates the design of a high-frequency switching regulator using ceramic output capacitors.
+A few parameters must be known to start the design process.
 These requirements are typically determined at the system level.
-This example is designed to the known parameters in Table 1:
+Calculations can be done with WEBENCH or the excel spreadsheet (SLVC452) located on the product page.
+TI designed this example to the known parameters listed in Table 1.